Zaurall/XAI/readme.md

 ### **Bar plot (Local)**:

 For a single prediction, it displays each feature's exact contribution (positive/negative SHAP value), explaining how they pushed the prediction higher or lower than the baseline.
+This can help HR specialists understand why a specific candidate was recommended or not.

 ![Bar Plot](readme_images/bar_plot_local.png)